OpenPerpetuum/APIv2/README.md

 * dotnet restore
 * Open Solution file with Visual Studio 2017

+# Updating the database
+The Identity Server is configured using Entity Framework.
+On first install, it will be necessary to connect to your database and update the required tables.
+I have tried to simplify this as much as possible; the software should attempt to do a migration every boot up.
+If it fails perform the following steps;
+1. Ensure that your appsettings.Development.json file contains the correct connection strings.
+  * Copy the template from appsettings.json and replace `localhost`, `EXAMPLE_USER`, and `EXAMPLE_PASSWORD` with the correct values
+2. From the Powershell Console run: `dotnet ef database update --Context ConfigurationDbContext` and then `dotnet ef database update --Context PersistedGrantDbContext`

+The API requires running scripts and procedures manually (DBUpdateTool WIP).
+Start from SchemaPatch1_001 and work upwards numerically.
+If the API database hasn't been run the CreateDatabase.sql patch
+Procedures can be installed in any order, but only after the patches have been executed.
+Ensure that both the API and PerpetuumSA databases have been updated.

 # Extending Functionality
 Adding new functionality is made simple thanks to autoconfiguration.